lightbend/reactive-streams-utils/README.md

 A TCK has been implemented - at this stage it is very incomplete, but what it does demonstrate is how the Reactive Streams TCK provided by http://www.reactive-streams.org can be utilised to validate that the Reactive Streams interfaces built by this API are conforming Reactive Streams implementations.

-## Next steps for implementation

-The next steps are to implement the full scope of operations currently available in the ju.stream.Stream API.
-We then need to decide what if any additional operations are needed - for example, if `flatMap` maps `A -> Publisher<B>`, we may want a `mapConcat` that maps `A -> Iterable<B>`, and a `mapAsync` that maps `A -> CompletionStage<B>`.
-We might want to consider a split, that using a `Predicate` might return `Publisher<Publisher<T>>`.
-There may be some static operators, like a merge, that implements `(Publisher<A>, Publisher<A>) -> Publisher<A>)` that interleaves or does a fair merge of two `Publishers`.

-## Next steps for proposal
+## Next steps

-I'm not sure what the next step for this proposal should be, if we should continue fleshing it out, or if we should start a JEP, for example.
+The next steps are to implement a full set of publishers and subscribers.
+We can then think about a zero dependency reference implementation.